Trueperella pyogenes: Clinical Relevance

-T. pyogenes is found in the urogenital, gastrointestinal, and upper respiratory tracts of cattle, goats, horses, musk deer, pigs, and sheep, in which it may cause abscesses, mastitis, metritis, and pneumonia.
-Although it can thrive in either anaerobic or aerobic environments, it is ideally suited to one with high (about 7%) levels of carbon dioxide.
+T. pyogenes is found in the urogenital, gastrointestinal, and upper respiratory tracts of cattle, goats, horses, musk deer, pigs, and sheep, in which it may cause abscesses, lymphadenitis, endocarditis, encephalitis, septicaemia, and pneumonia.
+The most common disease in dairy cows arising from T.pyogenes is metritis and endometritis, which can develop in 23-52% of animals after parturition.
+In other domestic animals, infections are rare, with T. pyogenes infections sporadically isolated in dogs, cats and rabbits.